mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 press UDK 4 Data Send

-if the transfer completes without error - the tape stops error messages like READ errors will be displayed if they occur
+if the transfer completes without error - the tape stops.

+Error messages like READ errors will be displayed on the Tektronix screen if they occur.

-After the tape stops - close the file on the PC transfer program
+After the tape stops - close the file on the PC transfer program.

 ****
 I really like RealTerm (free download) - which can capture and send files or act as a terminal.
 To use it with the Tek - configure the Port tab for the same speed as in the RATE command.
 I use 9600 7E1 with no handshake.
 Then click the Capture tab - create a filename - click Direct Capture (no echo on the pc) - Start Overwrite.